 - Fellowship - Children's Health Dallas (2013-2014), Pediatric Psychology

 - Graduate School - University of Illinois at Urbana-Champaign (2005-2013), Clinical Psychology

 Mona A. Robbins, Ph.D.

-Dr. Mona Robbins is an Assistant Professor in the Department of Psychiatry and the Licensed Psychologist for the Harold C. Simmons Comprehensive Cancer Center (SCCC).
-Her expertise is based in an undergraduate degree in Psychology from Howard University and a doctoral degree in Clinical/Community Psychology from the University of Illinois at Urbana-Champaign.
-Her additional post-doctoral fellowship in Pediatric Psychology at Children’s Medical Center of Dallas has aided in her developmental understanding of psychological factors that impact medical condition management.
+Mona Robbins, Ph.D., is an Associate Professor in the Department of Psychiatry and the Licensed Psychologist for the Harold C. Simmons Comprehensive Cancer Center (SCCC).
+Her expertise is based on an undergraduate degree in Psychology from Howard University and a doctoral degree in Clinical/Community Psychology from the University of Illinois at Urbana-Champaign.
+Her additional postdoctoral fellowship in Pediatric Psychology at Children’s Medical Center of Dallas has aided in her developmental understanding of psychological factors that impact medical condition management.